 The Suit of Swords represent the often unruly element of Air, therefore, peace seems to be an odd description of any swords card.

 The celestial attribution of the Two of Swords, is the Moon in Libra; by nature, the Moon (water) is change, but Mother Nature is inherently peaceful, which enhances the balancing aspects of Libra.
-Overall, one would think of the disruption caused by fiery-Chokma (#2 Sephira- Wisdom) in the suit of Air (Swords); Air being a suit born from the conflict of Water and Fire in marriage.
-Hence, Air/Swords is subject to change as no other suit, not only from the fire/water parentage but also when Earth appears, the suit becomes crystallized.
-Therefore, Peace seems counter-intuitive when applied to the death suit.
+Overall, one would think of the disruption caused by fiery-Chokma (#2 Sephira- Wisdom) in the suit of Air (Swords); Air being a suit born from the conflict of Water and Fire in marriage/communion.
+Hence, Air/Swords, is subject to change as no other suit, not only from the fire/water parentage but also when Earth appears, the suit becomes crystallized.
+Therefore, Peace seems counter-intuitive when applied to the "death suit" of swords.

 The Night Sun- 2 of Swords also is assigned the zodiacal attribution of the Moon in Libra.
-The moon is shown upper left, and the sign of Libra is shown on the upper right.
-This balances the changing nature of the Moon, allowing the energy of the suit (Chokmah) to abide the onslaught of disruption and maintain a comparative calm that is unusual to the suit of air.
-Shown on Fabio Listrani's card, are the black and white forms of opposition, balanced in equilibrium of force applied, locking both swords of combat into a static position.
+The moon is shown upper left, and the sign of Libra is shown on the upper right on the Night Sun Card and shown upper center of the Thoth Card, while the sign for Libra is shown bottom center.
+Libra balances the changing nature of the Moon, allowing the energy of the suit (Chokmah) to abide the onslaught of disruption and maintain a comparative calm that is unusual to the suit of air.
+Shown on Fabio Listrani's , Night Sun Tarot card, are the black and white forms of opposition, balanced in equilibrium of force applied, locking both swords of combat into a static position.
 Above them, in the sacred geometric symbol for the Soul, is a World egg.
 Therefore, the presence of the Goddess is acknowledge in this stalemate.
 The yellow tone of the Card is the color used to represent air, as well as the symbol of the upright triangle with bar, that is inscribed on the 2 figures loin cloth.

 The Wisdom of the Blue Sophia -Gnostic Greek name of the Goddess Mother---later became the Blue Madonna of the Christian sects, momentarily dispels the antagonism and all is a strained peace for the moment.

-The astrologically, the Moon, also the traditional symbol of the Goddess and/or Creatrix, is a very changeable and erratic planet (I know!
+The astrological symbol of the Moon, is also the traditional symbol of the Goddess.
+The Moon is a very changeable and erratic planet (I know!
 But in Astrology the Moon is a planet.) that assumes a stability in Libra, emphasizing that this a tenuous situation.
 For now, it is stable---sometimes, only because of denial, a faux wisdom.
 Once denial fades, peace will be disrupted.
 The mind is like the Moon, always changing and if we know that all thought has error, we don't believe everything we think.
 This is a wisdom that allows us to "create, see the error and correct it" in our progressive thought processes.
 To always be right, is a process of denial---as is to always be wrong.
 In truth, thought is merely a subtle medium/material that we work and experiment with.
-Therefore, it is not a Truth until we can make it manifest as a expansive operation of a living organism and/or a living simulation.
+Therefore, it is not a Truth until we can make it manifest as a expansive operation of a living organism.
 Thought, in order to "be rightful motion" must always be expansive and limber--- as progressive thinking demands flexibility just as life demands motion.